JohnSnowLabs/spark-nlp/docs/en/transformer_entries/DistilBertEmbeddings.md

 For extended examples of usage, see the [Spark NLP Workshop](https://github.com/JohnSnowLabs/spark-nlp-workshop/blob/master/jupyter/transformers/HuggingFace%20in%20Spark%20NLP%20-%20DistilBERT.ipynb) and the [DistilBertEmbeddingsTestSpec](https://github.com/JohnSnowLabs/spark-nlp/tree/master/src/test/scala/com/johnsnowlabs/nlp/embeddings/DistilBertEmbeddingsTestSpec.scala).
 Models from the HuggingFace 🤗 Transformers library are also compatible with Spark NLP 🚀.
-The Spark NLP Workshop example shows how to import them.
+To see which models are compatible and how to import them see [Import Transformers into Spark NLP 🚀](https://github.com/JohnSnowLabs/spark-nlp/discussions/5669).

 The DistilBERT model was proposed in the paper [DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter](https://arxiv.org/abs/1910.01108).